dvankampen/sentencediagrammer/README.md

 # README

 ## Configuring your Merriam Webster Dictionary Connection
-The Sentence diagramming application looks up words and gets their part of speech from a service provided by the[Merriam Webster developer API](http://www.dictionaryapi.com/).
+The Sentence diagramming application looks up words and gets their part of speech from a service provided by the [Merriam Webster developer API](http://www.dictionaryapi.com/).
 Create an account on that site, and request a developer key.
 Once you have an account and a key, you can view it any time using the "My Keys" link once you are signed in.
 Copy that key, and paste it into assets/dictionary.properties in this project, formatting it like:

 KEY=YOUR-KEY-HERE